saint2706/Solutions-to-30-Days-Of-Python/README.md

 Navigate to a `Day_*` directory and select the relevant `.ipynb` file—for instance, `Day_31_Databases/databases.ipynb` walks through the SQLite example in an interactive notebook environment.

+## 🤝 Contributing to the docs

+1. Install the documentation dependencies with `pip install -r docs/requirements.txt`.
+2. Run `python tools/build_docs.py` to regenerate the lesson pages from the latest READMEs.
+3. Preview locally with `mkdocs serve` and open `http://127.0.0.1:8000/`.
+4. Commit changes to source files (`README.md`, lesson READMEs, notebooks, etc.) rather than the generated `docs/lessons/day-*.md` pages.

+The GitHub Actions workflow builds the site on every push to `main` and deploys it to GitHub Pages.

 ## Featured lessons